quasiqool/quest-submissions/README.md

   4. There are two types, so we need to indicate that the function includes addressess and strings.
   The first line should read: pub fun main() {Address: String} {

+Chapter 3 - Day 1 - Quests

+  1. Resources cannot be copied, lost, or created without specific permission written in the contract.
+They act as highly secure structs.

+  2. Creating NFT's or other objects that are to retain their properties under all circumstances EXCEPT the ones indicated specifically in the contract.

+  3. create

+  4. A resource can only be created in a contract.

+  5. String

+  6.
+    a.
+There needs to be an @ before the resource name
+    b. let myJacob <-
+    c. create Jacob()
+    d. return <- myJacob